andresebr/kumodd/README.md

 ## Caveats

-Google Drive permits duplicate file names within a folder, whereas Unix and Windows file systems generally refuse it.
-Duplicates within a folder cause missing files and mismatching metadata.
-As it stands, Kumodd does not export directly to a logical forensic image format, which would resolve this.

 Downloading native Google Apps docs, sheets and slides is much slower than non-native files, because format conversion to PDF of LibreOffice is required.